Medically reviewed on August 12, 2018

 Frequency not defined.
 Administration of basiliximab did not appear to increase the incidence or severity of adverse effects in clinical trials.
 Adverse events were reported in 96% of both the placebo and basiliximab groups.

 Cardiovascular: Hypertension, peripheral edema

-Endocrine & metabolic: Hypercholesterolemia, hyperglycemia, hyper-/hypokalemia, hyperuricemia, hypophosphatemia
+Endocrine & metabolic: Hypercholesterolemia, hyperglycemia, hyperkalemia, hyperuricemia, hypokalemia, hypophosphatemia